 All residential faculty members are eligible to be nominated for the Chair award.
-Each faculty recipient receives a stipend in the range of $10,000.-$15,000. paid over a three year period.
-(Cash awards are determined by the available funding).
-Cash payments are awarded each year and may be used at the discretion of the recipient.
+Each cycle the awards are determined by the available funding.
+Cash payments are awarded each cycle and may be used at the discretion of the recipient.
 The award is a cash payment made directly to the faculty.

 Adjunct faculty members, with at least two years of teaching experience at MCC, can participate in the Adjunct Faculty/OSO/OYO program.
 Each adjunct faculty member selected receives a cash award that may be used at the discretion of the recipient.
-The award is a cash payment made directly to the faculty and is subject to annual funds available ranging from $750-$1500.
+The award is a cash payment made directly to the faculty and is subject to available funds.

 Endowed Teaching Chair Award

-The Endowed Teaching Chair Award offers two award programs to recognize faculty who demonstrate excellence in teaching and learning, quality instruction, and demonstrate engagement in innovative and effective teaching practices.
+The Endowed Teaching Chair Award offers three award programs to recognize faculty who demonstrate excellence in teaching and learning, quality instruction, and engagement in innovative and effective teaching practices.

 Developmental Education Endowed Teaching Award